microsoft/ivy/doc/proving.md

 function cycle with a universally quantified variable.
 Here's the error message it gives:

-    # error: The verification condition is not in logic epr.
+    # error: The verification condition is not in the fragment FEU.
     #
-    # Note: the following functions form a cycle:
+    # The following terms may generate an infinite sequence of instantiations:
-    #  function f(V0:t) : t
+    #   proving.ivy: line 331: f(f(X_h))

 This means we'll need to apply some other tactic.
 Here is one possible proof: